Calculation of hyperfine structure in Tm II: Theory

+represents the interaction with the magnetic field and $i$ enumerates the electrons of the ion.
+A more comprehensive calculation, including QED and other corrections (see, e.g., Ref.~\cite{Spiess25}), is beyond the scope of the present paper.

-To calculate the $A$ constants in \Tm, we use the $14$-electron CI method while keeping the $54$ electrons of the Xe-like core frozen.
+To calculate the $A$ constants and Land\'e $g$ factors in \Tm, we use the $14$-electron CI method while keeping the $54$ electrons of the Xe-like core frozen.
 We use a basis set of one-electron functions with orbital angular momentum $l \leqslant 4$ and principal quantum number $n \leqslant 10$, designated as $10spd\!f\!g$, and constructed as follows.
 First, we solve the Dirac-Hartree-Fock equations for the $[1s^2,\ldots,4f^{13},6s]$ electrons.
 Then, all electrons are frozen and the electron from the $6s$ shell is moved to the $5d$ shell, and the relativistic $5d$ orbitals are constructed in the frozen core potential.
 The same procedure is applied to form the $6p$ orbitals, while the remaining virtual orbitals are constructed following the procedure described in Refs.~\cite{Kozlov96,Kozlov15}.
 The configuration space is formed by allowing single and double excitations from the $4f^{13}6s$ and $4f^{13}5d$ configurations to the whole $10spd\!f\!g$ basis set.
+The calculations with the smaller $9spd\!f\!g$ and larger $11spd\!f\!g$ basis sets demonstrate convergence with respect to the basis-set size.
+Higher-rank excitations can not be included due to computational limitations.
+However, it was recently found that they do not substantially affect the $A$ constants in neutral Tm~\cite{Fleig23}, which presumably also holds for the ion.

-The interaction with the frozen core is partly accounted for by the RPA~\cite{Dzuba98}.
+The interaction with the frozen core for the $A$ constants is partly accounted for by the RPA~\cite{Dzuba98}.
 The RPA corrections are calculated using an extended basis set, $35spd\!f\!g$, and added to the radial one-electron matrix elements of the operator $\vec{T}^{(1)}$ in the calculation of $A$ according to Eq.~\eqref{eq:A-const}.
 A complementary approach to account for core-valence as well as for valence-valence correlations using many-body perturbation theory was described in Ref.~\cite{Kozlov22} and employed in the Tm~\textsc{i} calculations~\cite{Bondarev24}.